klsmith5370/Add-To-Cart/README.md

-# Add-To-Cart
+# Cat Cart

-An app that allows you to create a shopping list and adding it to a cart!
+A fun app that allows you to create a list!

 Tech stack: JavaScript, HTML, CSS, and Firebase

+To get the icon: make use of favicon.io and click on png --> ico (https://favicon.io/)

+Use of web manifests - (https://developer.mozilla.org/en-US/docs/Web/Manifest)

 Quick start: